Matt Painter: 2023–24 season

 The victory was a monumental day in the history of Purdue Men's basketball, with many in and around the team signifying the win as a watershed moment for the program by getting back to the Final Four after years of underachieving in the NCAA tournament.
 Former All-American Robbie Hummel was on the sideline for the radio broadcast of the game, and was moved to tears when embracing members of the Purdue coaching staff post game, including his former head coach Matt Painter.

 Following the long-awaited trip to the Final Four in Phoenix, the Boilermakers faced off against surprise tournament Cinderella NC State led in part by tournament darling big man D. J. Burns.
 The Boilermakers controlled the game throughout and pulled away in the second half to win their first Final Four game since 1969 by a score of 63–50, advancing to the National Championship game for the first time in 55 years.
 There Purdue would eventually find the defending national champion UConn Huskies after their victory over Alabama in the later of the 2 Final Four games.

 The 2024 NCAA Tournament would come down to a match up of two All-American level 7 footers, as UConn came into the championship game led in part by 7 foot 2 Donovan Clingan, leading to the game being billed as a matchup of 2 twin towers at the center position.
 Purdue kept the game close for most of the first half after entering the game a 6-point underdog, but was unable to rely on their usual three point shooting prowess (Going 1 for 7 from three point range) as UConn's elite perimeter defense made it difficult to convert their usual amount of three point shots.
 Zach Edey scored 37 points to go along with 10 rebounds in his final game at Purdue, but UConn pulled away in the second half to win their second consecutive national title 75–60.

-2024–25 season
+2025–26 season

 On November 17, 2025, Painter achieved his 500th career win (his overall record at the milestone was 500–220) becoming one of only 21 active coaches with as many wins.
+On March 22, 2026, in the second round of the NCAA tournament, Painter notched his 500th win at Purdue.